Sp25-CS5004-Online-Lionelle/final-project-group-2/Document.md

 JobBoardApi *..
 JobBoardApiResult: uses
 JobBoardApi *..
 JobRecord: uses
 JobBoardApi *..
 JobBoardApiResult: uses
+JobBoardApi *..
+Artifacts: uses
+JobBoardApi *..
+ResponseRecord: uses

 %% IModel
 %% Note: why is the model setting the controller??
 Controller should call model not the other way around IModel *..
 IController: uses

 %% Jobs
-%% why is the model setting the controller??
-Controller should call model not the other way around IModel <|..
+%% Note: why is the model setting the controller??
+Controller should call model not the other way around
+%% Note: - processJobRecords(List~JobRecord~): List~JobRecord~ ???
+I see this was added back in.
+According to the styler this is not used why are we keeping it?
+%% Note: searchApi(String): List~JobRecord~ ?? this i should be private I think
+%% Note:  + setController(IController): void ???
+I think we just need to add the Override Annotation.
+IModel <|..
 Jobs: Implements
 Jobs *..
 IController: uses
 Jobs *..
 DataFormatter: uses
 Jobs *..
 Formats: uses
 Jobs *..
 JobBoardApi: uses
 Jobs *..
 JobBoardApiResult: uses
+Jobs *..
+Artifacts: uses

 %% BaseJobDetailsDialogue
 BaseJobDetailsDialogue *..
 JobRecord: uses